 Use the bedroom for sleep, not for work or recreation.

 All of the SilverCloud programs designed to help employees sleep better are part of our leading digital Cognitive behavioral therapy (CBT) platform.

-You can learn more about the benefits of SilverCloud’s digital CBT sleep program compared to using medication, and how clients have benefited, here.
+Learn more about the benefits of SilverCloud Health’s digital CBT sleep program compared to using medication and how clients have benefited.

 Helping your employees sleep better will help them become happier and more productive.
 That should help you sleep better, too!